In this blog we look at the law surrounding tree and hedgerow removal and consider the following:

 Tree Preservation Orders (TPOs)

 When applying for a felling licence, the Forestry Commission must be informed about whether any trees involved are covered by a TPO or are in a conservation area.
 TPOs can apply to a single tree, a group or a woodland.
-If a TPO is in place, the LPA’s written consent is required to fell, prune, damage or destroy the tree.
+If a TPO is in place, the local planning authority’s written consent is required to fell, prune, damage or destroy the tree.

 Exemptions to this requirement include:

-- Where full planning permission is in place, trees can be felled without the need to give notice or to obtain consent from the LPA.
+- Where full planning permission is in place, tree felling can take place without the need to give notice or to obtain consent from the local planning authority (LPA).

 - LPA consent is not required to fell a dead tree, but notice must still be given.

-- Dangerous trees can be felled without LPA consent if there is an immediate risk; notice must be given and evidence of the danger is required; professional advice many be needed in such cases.
+- Dangerous trees can be felled without planning authority consent if there is an immediate risk, however, notice must be given and evidence of the danger is required; professional advice many be needed in such cases.

 Hedgerows in England are protected under the Hedgerows Regulation 1997.
 The LPA must be consulted regarding total removal.
 A Hedgerow Removal Notice (prior to full planning) is required for removing a hedgerow that is located on or next to specific categories of land, such as conservation areas, or where a hedge is over 20m in length or less than 20m but connecting with other hedges at each end.